 We work alongside families living in poverty, vulnerable women and children, internally displaced persons, ethnic minorities, people living with HIV/AIDS and other diseases as well as people with disabilities.

-Our Community Development Program FXBVillage brings the extreme poor to self-sufficiency within three years.
+Since 1991, our Community Development Program FXBVillage brings the extreme poor to self-sufficiency within three years.
 The FXBVillage provides integrated support in nutrition, health, education, and housing to meet participants’ immediate needs while building their income capacity to become economically self-sufficient.

 - 84,000 people have been lifted out of extreme poverty.